colaudiolab/LDM-AF/README.md

-# LDM-AF: Adaptive Filtering Framework with Learnable Domain Memory for Generalizable Multi-domain Engagement Estimation
+# LDM-AF: Memory-Conditioned Adaptive Filtering for Cross-Domain Multimodal Engagement Estimation

 ![The structure of LDM-AF](./Framework.png)